Amanda Witman

 About Amanda

-Amanda Witman is a singer, song leader, instrumentalist, and event organizer in Brattleboro, Vermont.
+Amanda Witman is a singer, song leader, and event organizer in Brattleboro, Vermont.
 Her love of harmony infuses her singing and playing.
-She helps facilitate welcoming, community-based music opportunities where players, singers, and listeners at all levels are encouraged and supported.
+She also helps facilitate welcoming, community-based music opportunities where players, singers, and listeners at all levels are encouraged and supported.

 News from Amanda